Yarn fibres and their properties

 • Good stitch definition

-• Can absorb moisture without feeling damp
+• Absorbs moisture without feeling damp

 • Can feel itchy for some people